nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * You need to edit at least one field
 * You may edit multiple fields at once
-* You can add as many tags to a contact as you want, you may also choose not add any tags
+* You can add as many tags to a contact as you want, you may also choose to not add any tags

 💡 **Tip:** You cannot edit modules with this command, you must do so with the module commands.